There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the

 Pro: Aquaman and Jason Momoa (+10 pts)

 Making Aquaman as cool as he is now is no small thing.
 I remember him as the member of the Justice League that could talk to fish.
-He has been, arguably, the most lame member of the Justice League until recent years.
+He has been, arguably, the lamest member of the Justice League until recent years.
 Jason Momoa was a key player in turning this character around.
-He was a great casting choice, but he needed to do a great job of bringing this new version of character to life.
-Fortunately, I thought he hit the ball out of the park with this character—at least in this movie.
+He was a great casting choice, but he needed to do a great job of bringing this new version of the character to life.
+Fortunately, I thought he hit the ball out of the park with this character, at least in this movie.

 Aquaman’s story was an easy one to get behind.
 He was an outcast on land, and he was an outcast in the sea.
 He had a grudge toward Atlantis due to the fate of his mother, but he was still a hero at his core.
 His story was effective and relatable, but Jason Momoa made the character into a heroic badass that was pretty entertaining to watch.
 If you had told me, ten or fifteen years ago, that Aquaman would be the coolest and most interesting member of the DC Cinematic Universe in 2019, I would have laughed in your face.
 That being said, I think the filmmakers of this movie managed to achieve exactly that.

 Con: Exposition (-4 pts)

 The writers wanted to give the audience a lot of information in this movie.
 They wanted to tell the audience how Arthur’s parents met, they wanted to tell the audience why King Orm hated the surface world, they wanted to tell the audience about a sacred trident, and they wanted to tell the audience about the history of Atlantis.
 How were the filmmakers to give the audience all of this information?
 Through a lot of exposition, of course!